mdhooge/vim-cutlass/README.md

 nnoremap M D
 ```

 'm' here can be thought of as 'move'.
+Note that you will be shadowing the 'add mark' key if you go with this binding.
 Or you might want to use the 'x' key instead:

 ```
 nnoremap x d